jdcloudcom/MKTContent/mktcontent/合作伙伴/合作伙伴内容/partner.md

 	},
 	{
 		"name":"Shenzhen Qicai Technology Co., Ltd.",
-		"description":"COMIX.com.cn is owned by COMIX Group (stock code: 002301) mainly as a B2B one-stop procurement and service platform aiming at the procurement and service needs of enterprise users to provide “hardware + software + service” for terminal enterprise users based on the operation mode of platform operator + O2O.\n", "short_name":"17cai.com",
+		"description":"COMIX.com.cn is owned by COMIX Group (stock code: 002301) mainly as a B2B one-stop procurement and service platform aiming at the procurement and service needs of enterprise users to provide \"hardware + software + service\" for terminal enterprise users based on the operation mode of platform operator + O2O.\n", "short_name":"17cai.com",
 		"id":21,
 		"partner_label":"Enterprise one-stop purchase and service platform",